act-rules/act-rules.github.io/_rules/video-only-as-media-alternative-fd26cf.md

 #### Failed Example 1

-A video element that describes some of the text on the same page.
-The video contains more information than the text does.
+This `video` element, which has no audio, has more information than the text on the page.

 ```html
 <html lang="en">